GK: Dino Zoff (Italy)

 MF: Ivica Osim (Yugoslavia)

 Perhaps best known as a coach, Osim was nevertheless a top-class footballer as he proved with a man-of-the-match performance for Yugoslavia against world champions England in the 1968 UEFA European Championship semi-finals.
 He put so much effort into that game that he missed the final and subsequent replay through injury.
-A hard-working midfielder and skilful dribbler, he spent most of his career at NK Željezničar before a stint in France.
-He has enjoyed considerable success as a coach, at both club and international level, and led Yugoslavia to the 1990 FIFA World Cup quarter-finals.
+A hard-working midfielder and skilful dribbler, he spent most of his career at NK Željezničar.
+He has had much success as a coach, at both club and international level, and led Yugoslavia to the 1990 FIFA World Cup quarter-finals.

 MF: Sandro Mazzola (Italy)